wafaajaunnoo/Store-Compare/README.md

 ## Getting Started
 To run Store Compare locally, follow these steps:

-1. Clone the repository using: git clone https://github.com/wafaajaunnoo/store-compare.git
+1. Clone the repository using: gh repo clone wafaajaunnoo/Store-Compare
 2. Open the project in your preferred Java IDE.
 3. Run the application.
 4. Use the GUI to search for toys and compare prices.